bright-cloud-studio/contao-redirect-failed-login/README.md

 This package was created due to a client's website having multiple login errors.
 Users were forgetting their username, forgetting their password, or not being case sensitive when entering their details.
 The solution, set up a page with detailed instructions that users are forwarded to after a failed login attempt.

 ## Setup Directions
-Once this package is installed, when setting up a 'Login form' module you will find a new option in the "Redirect settings" section titled "Redirect (Login Failed) page".
+Once this package is installed, when setting up a 'Login form' front end module you will find a new option in the "Redirect settings" section titled "Redirect (Login Failed) page".
 Use the PageTree navigation and select the desired page you would like your users to be sent to once they fail a login attempt.

 ![Login form - New setting](https://raw.githubusercontent.com/bright-cloud-studio/contao-redirect-failed-login/main/images/tutorial_1.jpg)